SpencerRWood/SpencerRWood.github.io/_posts/2015-12-8-What-is-AB-Testing.md

 ##Real World Examples

 A majority of major internet properties and eCommerce stores are currently conducting A/B testing.
 Due to these changes being so incrementally small, users typically don’t notice on a conscious level.
-If you are interested in seeing A/B testing in action check out [isponioge.com](http://www.ispionage.com/landing-page-gallery/) where you can search different companies and compare how different their landing pages have evolved over time to accomadate different testing.
+If you are interested in seeing A/B testing in action check out [ispionage.com](http://www.ispionage.com/landing-page-gallery/) where you can search different companies and compare how different their landing pages have evolved over time to accommodate different testing.